Sangarshanan/talks/build-a-database/presentation.md

 ![inline fit center](./static/two-of-em.gif)

 ^
-A good solution is to break the log into segments of a cer‐ tain size by closing a segment file when it reaches a certain size, and making subsequent writes to a new segment file. which means we will have duplicate inserts & should read the latest log, to do that we do something called compaction We can then perform compaction on these segments.
+A good solution is to break the log into segments of a certain size by closing a segment file when it reaches a certain size, and making subsequent writes to a new segment file. which means we will have duplicate inserts & should read the latest log, to do that we do something called compaction We can then perform compaction on these segments.
 Compaction means throwing away duplicate keys in the log, and keeping only the most recent update for each key.